Staff

 Email: ariel.mcguirk@louisiana.edu / rotc@louisiana.edu

-CPT Hogshead’s military education includes the Transportation Officer Basic Course, Logistics Captain’s Career Course, and Common Faculty Development-Instructors Course.
+CPT McGuirk’s military education includes the Air Defense Artillery Basic Officer Leader Course, Air Defense Artillery Captain’s Career Course, Air Defense Artillery Fire Control Officer Course, and Common Faculty Development-Instructors Course.

-CPT Hogshead has been with the University of Louisiana at Lafayette ROTC extension program of the Louisiana State University ROTC Battalion since August 2022.
+CPT McGuirk has been with the University of Louisiana at Lafayette ROTC extension program of the Louisiana State University ROTC Battalion since July 2025.

-CPT Hogshead is married to Elizabeth Bunch from St. Augustine Florida.
+CPT McGuirk is married to Holly from Hulett, Wyoming.

 Mr. Brian L. Spears